Dayzure/AzureAD-DocsCollection/FederationWithKeyCloak/UserSync.md

 ## Identifying source anchor

 The first and most important information about a synchronized user to identify the so called `source anchor` attribute.
 Please refer to [Azure AD Connect: Design Concepts](https://bit.ly/as-kc-fed-002), to understand in details about that concept.
 With regards to our [Use KeyCloak as SAML 2.0 Identity Provider for Single Sign-On with Azure AD](./readme.md) sample, we used all default settings.
-When you configure Azure AD Connect Sync with default settings, it uses the user's `ObjectGUID` as source anchor.
-Let's not forget that the GUID type is actually a binary type, so it's value is written in the form of `base64` encoded characters of the `bytes` of the GUID.
+When you configure Azure AD Connect Sync with default settings, it uses the user's `ObjectGUID` which is copied into the attribute `ms-DS-ConsistencyGuid` and then used as source anchor.
+Let's not forget that the GUID type is actually a binary type, so its value is written in the form of `base64` encoded characters of the `bytes` of the GUID.
 This is important to remember and to make a difference between the base64 encoded *string* representation of a GUID vs. base64 representation of the actual GUID bytes.

 > **NOTE:** Whatever value (user `attribute` in your source directory) you chose for the source anchor, you must make sure to use the same user attribute for the `ImmutableID` attribute of your `SAML` assertions.
 Take a good decision, as you cannot change this value once you stamp it on a user object.